DesPises/MyFall/Design Document.md

 *“Coins”* – collectibles that are NOT necessary for level completion.
 Player gets better score and hears applause after collecting “coins”.
 They give a speed boost for 3 seconds.

-*Traps* – being triggered by the player or the enemies, traps can “catch” them All the traps have preset locations and they kind of change the geometry of the level.
+*Traps* – being triggered by the player or the enemies, traps can “catch” them.
+All the traps have preset locations and they kind of change the geometry of the level.
 It makes player think carefully before setting traps.
 If someone gets catched by a trap, it can be set once again on the same spot.

 *Extra abilities* – sometimes to collect “coins”, player has to perform “tricks” using *extra abilities*.
-They are also useful to overcome some obstacles and solve the puzzle or escape from the enemies.
+They are also useful to overcome obstacles, solve the puzzle or escape from the enemies.

 *Traps types – their effect:*